-- through conversion of 64.5 acres of designated Prime Farmland land to a non-agricultural use.
-This would result in a significant and unavoidable and cumulatively considerable impact. - 2.
-Transportation Development of the data center would not result in significant and unavoidable transportation impacts.
-However, full buildout of Option 1 and 2 would contribute significant and unavoidable impacts to traffic congestion on State Route 237 and Interstate 880 and result in a cumulatively considerable contribution to the Zanker Road/Tasman Drive.
-The project applicant proposed transportation demand management measures to reduce these impacts, however impacts would remain significant and unavoidable. - Greenhouse Gas Emissions -The proposed data center would be operational prior to 2020 and would not result in significant and unavoidable GHG impacts.
-Full buildout of Option 1 and 2 would contribute significant and unavoidable and cumulatively considerable GHG impacts.
+- Agricultural Resources The proposed development and full buildout of Options 1 and 2 would result in a significant impact to State designated Prime Farmland through conversion of 64.5 acres of designated Prime Farmland land to a nonagricultural use.
+This would result in a significant and unavoidable and cumulatively considerable impact. - Transportation Development of the data center would not result in significant and unavoidable transportation impacts.
+Full buildout of Options 1 and 2 would contribute significant and unavoidable impacts to traffic congestion on State Route 237 and Interstate 880 and result in a cumulatively considerable contribution to the Zanker Road/Tasman Drive.
+The project applicant proposed transportation demand management measures to reduce these impacts, however impacts would remain significant and unavoidable. - Greenhouse Gas Emissions The proposed data center would be operational prior to 2020 and would not result in significant and unavoidable GHG impacts.
+Full buildout of Options 1 and 2 would contribute significant and unavoidable and cumulatively considerable GHG impacts.